 In addition, you should not wear an industrial back support belt around the clock.
 Doing so can cause the muscles of the back to lose strength and flexibility, leaving you more prone to injury.

-Yes, to wash the brace, remove the Velcro back belt straps, then hand wash the brace in warm water with mild soap.
-Brace should be air-dried, do not use high temperatures to wash or dry.
+Washing Instructions: Close Velcro closures and hand wash in warm water with mild soap.
+Allow the brace to air dry completely before reapplying.
+Do not use high temperatures to wash or dry.